Extreme Galaxy-scale Outflows Are Frequent among Luminous Early Quasars: Declarations

 \item Author contribution

 W.L. conceived the project, carried out the data reduction and analysis, and wrote the manuscript.
 He is also the PI of the JWST survey program \#3428 where the data come from.
 X.F. helped revise the manuscript and provided suggestions for data analysis and interpretation.
-All authors reviewed and commented on the manuscript. \end{itemize}
+X.F, H.L., and R.G. held one-on-one discussions with W.L. on key issues brought up by the referees.
+J.Y., X.J., J.L., M.P., Y.Z., E.B., S.B., T.C., T.C., R.D., A.E., H.J., M.M., C.M., J.S, Y.S., S.V., J.W., H.Z., M.Z., S.Z., M.L. reviewed and commented on the manuscript.